-Prosthetists and orthotists provide care for people who need an artificial limb (prosthesis) or a device to support or control part of the body (orthosis).
+Prosthetists and orthotists care for people who need an artificial limb or a device to support or control part of their body.

 1. Entry requirementsYou’ll need to take a 3- or 4-year BSc (Hons) degree in prosthetics and orthotics, approved by the British Association of Prosthetists and Orthotists and the Health and Care Professions Council.

 The approved degree course is available at 2 universities in the UK:

 - University of Salford – School of Health Sciences

 - University of Strathclyde – The National Centre for Training and Education in Prosthetics and Orthotics

 - problem solving skills

 - creativity, to design and produce devices

 3. What you'll do

 - designing and fitting surgical appliances (orthoses) like braces, callipers and splints